Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 Look out for sweets shaped like black coal, ready to go in the stockings of children who have been naughty.

 Next, raise your eyebrows at the cagana.
 Many families in Spain have intricate nativity sets, with pieces added each year until the whole ensemble becomes a family heirloom.
-While you’ll see many of the traditional figures at the Christmas markets – Mary, Joseph, some donkeys – you’ll spot something else as well.
+While you’ll see many of the traditional figures at the Christmas markets (Mary, Joseph, and the wee little donkey) you’ll spot something else as well.

 The cagana or, not to put it too delicately, the crapper.
 It is, indeed, a figure with his or her pants down, mid poo, with a coil on the floor to prove it.